gerald1248/minimal-scalable-template/README.md

 How do I get started?
 ---------------------
-If you have an AWS account, a Route 53 hosted zone and a key pair, you are ready to go.
+If you have an AWS account, a Route 53 hosted zone and a key pair, you're ready to go.
 Choose `Create a Stack` on the CloudFormation welcome page.
 Under `Choose a template`, select `Upload a template to S3` and pick the file `minimal.template` from the [cloudformation](cloudformation) folder of this repo.
 Press `Next` to go to the parameter screen, where you can keep the defaults but need to supply:

 * stack name (e.g. stack01)
 * Route 53 hosted zone (e.g. example.com.)